March 26, 2007 (Minor updates – Nov 20 2019)

 eCoaching Tip 40: Potpourri of “Edge Happenings” — Pick Your Favorite!

-We hope that you enjoyed last week’s story about how faculty and students are using “voice” to meet in teams and interact with virtual, but real experts!
-If you haven’t read it yet, check your mailbox for Tip 39—A Story of Real Time Gatherings.
+We hope that you enjoyed Tip 39—A Story of Real Time Gatherings. about how faculty and students are using “voice” to meet in teams and interact with virtual, but real experts!

 As the term is coming to a close, it is good to think about two things: